klindsay28/Newton-Krylov_OOC/docs/source/dev-guide/testing-coding-practices.rst

 Testing
 -------

-A small amount of Continuous Integration (ci) testing is performed on the solver using `travis-ci <https://travis-ci.com/>`_.
+A small amount of Continuous Integration (ci) testing is performed on the solver using `github actions <https://docs.github.com/en/actions>`_.
-Testing on travis-ci currently does the following:
+Testing with github actions currently does the following:

 #.
 Run the source code through `isort <https://pycqa.github.io/isort/>`_ to ensure consistent order of python import statements.
 #.
 Run the source code through `black <https://black.readthedocs.io/en/stable/>`_ to check code style against a particular subset of the python style guide in `PEP 8 <https://www.python.org/dev/peps/pep-0008/>`_.